byemaxx/MetaX/Docs/MetaX_Cookbook.md

 - Network Plot

   - The Red dots are focus items
-  - The depth of green represents the correlation value
+  - The depth of color and the width of edges represent the correlation value
   - The size of the dot indicates the number of connections

 <img src="./MetaX_Cookbook.assets/co_network_pic.png" alt="co_network_pic"  />